MRE-Lab-UMD/abd-skin-segmentation/README.md

 ## Running the Models

 ## Citation
-If you have used the abdominal dataset, or any of our trained models, kindly cite the paper associated with it:
+If you have used the abdominal dataset, or any of our trained models, kindly cite the associated paper:
 ```
 @inproceedings{topiwala2019bibe,
     author = {A. Topiwala and L. Al-Zogbi and T. Fleiter and A. Krieger},
          title = {{Adaptation and Evaluation of Deep Leaning Techniques for Skin Segmentation on Novel Abdominal Dataset}},
 booktitle = {BIBE 2019; International Conference on Biological Information and Biomedical Engineering},
      pages = {1--8},
         year = {2019}
 }
 ```